gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 From firmware 4.0.0, it has integrated NordVPN OpenVPN service.

-1. Input your NordVPN account's service credential, then click **Save Credentials & Get Servers**
+1. Input your NordVPN account's service credentials, then click **Save Credentials & Get Servers**

     ??? note